Salaamun alaykum, dear readers!

 At some point in history, likely before creation when all of the Children of Adam took a covenant with God before being sent to Earth (verses 36:60, 7:172), God put aside all the individuals that were destined to be prophets and took a separate covenant with them.

-[33:7] And when We took from the prophets their covenant—including from you (Muhammad), Noah, Abraham, Moses, and Jesus, the son of Mary—and We took from them a stern covenant.
+- [33:7] And when We took from the prophets their covenant—including from you (Muhammad), Noah, Abraham, Moses, and Jesus, the son of Mary—and We took from them a stern covenant.

 [7:35] O Children of Adam, if messengers among you come to you, narrating upon you My signs, whoever then reveres and reforms, there will thus be no fear upon them, nor will they grieve.

-Thus, Muhammad is the last prophet, but not the last messenger.
+Hence, this is an indication that Muhammad is the last prophet, but not the last messenger.

 The Quran also tells us not to be like the people of Joseph, who kept mocking and ridiculing him as a liar and a crazy person even after the clear signs were shown to them, until when he died and they said there will never be another messenger to come after him.

 - [40:34] And certainly, Joseph definitely came to you before with the clear proofs, but you had not ceased—in dissent from what he came to you with—until when he died.
-You said, “God will never raise another messenger after him.”
+You said, “God will never raise up another messenger after him.”
 Like that, God sends astray whoever is an excessive doubter.

-Also, if the prophet Muhammad was truly the last messenger, God could have easily stated that Muhammad was the “khatam al-mursaleen wan-nabiyyeen” (seal of the messengers and the prophets) or “God’s final messenger” but that is not the case here.
-Verse 33:40 just stated that Muhammad is “God’s messenger” and the final prophet.
+If the prophet Muhammad was truly the last messenger, God could have easily stated that Muhammad was the “khatam al-mursaleen wan-nabiyyeen” (seal of the messengers and the prophets) or “God’s final messenger” but that is not the case here.

 - [33:40] Muhammad was not the father of anyone of your men.
 But instead, he is God’s messenger and the seal of the prophets (khatam an-nabiyyeen); God is Knowledgeable of everything.

-Therefore, the Quran is extremely clear on this issue and leaves no room for doubt, saying that a messenger is for sure destined to come to the people after Muhammad who will be sent to provide the ultimate proof and confirmation of the past scriptures.
-All prophets have agreed to support him according to verses 3:81 and 33:7, including Muhammad himself.
+In short, the Quran is extremely clear on this issue and leaves zero room for doubt, saying that a messenger is for sure destined to come to the people after Muhammad who will be sent to provide the ultimate proof and confirmation of the Quran and all previous scriptures.

 Identity of the Messenger of the Covenant